tsuru/tsuru/docs/using/recovery.rst

 ::

-    $ tsuru app-restart -a appname
+    $ tsuru app restart -a appname

 Checking the status of application units
 ========================================